 I’ve negotiated a coupon code “suzy12” from the owner of this website which gives you free shipping via US mail, and a generously sized sample beauty bar of Kampuku… think of it like probiotic soap, it’s amazing for skin conditions.
 I personally use this, and love it.
 Now, back to how to this yeast story.

-Take one of the following three specialty formulas (sold online, or through your doctor):
+Take one of the following specialty formulas (sold online, or through your doctor):

-You would slowly ramp up the dose on those.
-For example (and this isn’t right for everyone)… you could take 1 capsule daily for a week, then 2 daily for a week, then perhaps even 3 daily thereafter.
-The point is that you are slowly titrating.
+It’s best to start low, and go up if needed.
+Slow and steady wins the race.
+In other words, you would maintain a dose for a week or two, at which time you’d increase the dose slightly.
+For example (and this isn’t right for everyone)… you could take 1/2 capsule daily for a week, then 1/2 capsule twice daily for 2 weeks, then perhaps even more thereafter.
+The point is that you are slowly titrating up.

-A key point: Dr Lynch highly recommends you have on hand a bottle of niacin in the form of extended release nicotinic acid.
+A key point: I highly recommend you have on hand a bottle of pure niacin.

 Why?
 Because, remember, niacin uses up methyl groups provided by the methylation cycle.
-If you speed up your methylation too quickly, taking some niacin as nicotinic acid will help calm your methylation cycle down quickly!
+If you speed up your methylation too quickly (ie take too much) you might feel agitated, panicked, wired but tired and have trouble sleeping.
+Taking some niacin (as nicotinic acid) will help calm your methylation cycle down quickly!

 These products also contain other methyl donors, such as the methylated form of B12, this is called methylcobalamin or methyl B12.
 If you have my Drug Muggers book there is an entire chapter of this nutrient, where I list all the drugs that steal it, and the best brands.